An Odd Estimator for Shapley Values: Discussion

 \section{Discussion}

-We introduce OddSHAP, a state-of-the-art algorithm for computing Shapley values that outperforms all prior algorithms in our experiments for most reasonable budget constraints across a large range of feature dimensions.
+We introduced OddSHAP, a budget-flexible algorithm for computing Shapley values that achieves state-of-the-art performance under larger budget constraints across a broad range of feature dimensions.
 OddSHAP is based on a theoretical insight: Shapley values depend only on the odd component of the value function.
 In addition to serving as a basis for the OddSHAP algorithm, this insight provides the first rigorous theoretical basis for the popular heuristic of \emph{paired sampling} used in prior state-of-the-art algorithms, and resolves an open conjecture in \citet{fumagalli2026polyshap}.

-\paragraph{Limitations and Future Directions} Several interesting questions remain. \citet{butler.2025} empirically observes a correlation between even and odd interactions in various machine learning applications.
-With such correlations, learning the even component of the value function, rather than discarding it, could improve Shapley value estimation.
-Furthermore, paired sampling increases the \emph{mutual coherence} of samples, which could possibly degrade estimation.
-Future work could investigate algorithms that exploit an even-odd decomposition without paying this cost of increased mutual coherence.